TomAnthony/itermocil/README.md

 ## To Do

+- make a way to 'save' the current layout (not sure is possible)
 - add tmuxinator file support
 - add support for bespoke file format to support things like iTerm badges and tab colours
 - possibly add a flag for using windows instead of tabs for new 'windows'